 - Coverage 1.44 sqm

-Barrier Shield mats are easy to handle and can be cut to any shape with a sharp knife or a heavy duty pair of scissors.
-Depending on the type of installation you are doing the mats can be fixed to most substrates with a strong spray adhesive, we recommend using Smart Tack adhesive.
-The mats can also be fixed in place using nails or heavy duty staples.
+Barrier Shield mats are easy to handle and can be cut to any shape with a sharp knife or a heavy-duty pair of scissors.
+Depending on the type of installation you are doing, the mats can be fixed to most substrates with a strong spray adhesive; we recommend using Smart Tack adhesive.
+The mats can also be fixed in place using nails or heavy-duty staples.

 Fitting Barrier Shield to soundproof walls and ceilings

 Apply Barrier Shield to the back of sheet materials such as plasterboard.
 The product will increase the mass and density of the panels.
-By applying it to the back of plasterboard it will reduce vibration of the board, stopping sound transfer.
+By applying it to the back of the plasterboard, it will reduce vibration of the board, stopping sound transfer.
 Attach the mats with a spray adhesive to hold them in place before you fit the boards.

 Combine Barrier Shield with acoustic insulation slabs, acoustic plasterboard and soundbreaker bars to construct acoustic systems to soundproof walls and ceilings.

 Fitting Barrier Shield to floors

 Lay Barrier Shield across timber subfloors to increase sound insulation with this type of floor construction.
 Sheets should be butted together, ensuring no gaps are left.
 Install the mats right up to the edge of the room; the whole floor area should be covered.
 The mats do not require fixing to the subfloor.
 If you are converting property or carrying out work that meets Building Regulation Part E, you will have to glue the sheets down.
 Fix the mats to the subfloor with a floor grade adhesive or a spray adhesive.